dayne/dayne.github.com/_topics/osx-setup.md

   * Grant it access & learn the keys
   * TODO: Create a PR for it

-* typora `brew cask install typora`  for great markdown editing and viewing.
+* typora `brew cask install typora`  for great markdown editing and viewing application.

 * tmux:  `brew cask install tmux`